 If you develop a new medical condition (or the symptoms of one) after you buy your policy but before you depart on your trip, you must check with your medical practitioner for written confirmation that you’re fit to travel.
 If you don’t get your medical practitioner’s written confirmation before you travel, and/or are unfit to travel due to your medical condition, you won’t be covered for any claim that arises either directly or indirectly from that condition if you still travel.
 Don’t forget, if you had symptoms of a condition or were undergoing investigations for it at the time you bought your policy, we consider that to be an existing medical condition.

-Cover is available to you when your travel plans are interrupted when a close relative is hospitalised or dies unexpectedly in Australia or New Zealand as a result of a sudden illness or serious injury arising from their existing medical condition(s).
-Your close relative must be residing in Australia or New Zealand at the time and not travelling with you on any part of your trip.
-Refer to the policy wording under Section 5.0 Existing Medical Conditions for information on the cover available when your trip is impacted by someone else’s existing medical condition.
+Cover isn't available to you when your travel plans are interrupted when a close relative is hospitalised or dies unexpectedly in Australia or New Zealand as a result of a sudden illness or serious injury arising from their existing medical condition(s).
+Refer to the PDS under the Existing Medical Conditions section for information on the cover available when your trip is impacted by someone else’s existing medical condition.

 There are certain criteria required for pregnancy cover, we recommend visiting our pregnancy page for information on the cover available when travelling whilst pregnant.
-Refer to the policy wording under Section 6.0 Travelling While Pregnant
+Refer to the PDS under the pregnancy section.

-Please read all policy terms, conditions, limitations and exclusions in the policy wording to ensure you understand the cover available, including the sections What’s Covered and What’s Not and the General Exclusions.
+Please read all policy terms, conditions, limitations and exclusions in the PDS to ensure you understand the cover available, including the sections What’s Covered and What’s Not and the General Exclusions.